abdm64/heyday-challenge/Readme.md

 docker run -e [inject your env variable here] my-app-name:v1

 ```
-PS: you need to run the docker image and attached it to a  running postgress image
+PS: you need to run the docker image and attached it to a  running Postgres image

 ### Docker compose

-- Also you can run the application  connected to a database as service by running with pg admin to manage the postgres database  at port 5050 you can change it in yamal file
+- Also you can run the application  connected to a database as service by running with pg admin to manage the Postgres database  at port 5050 you can change it in docker-compose  file

 ```
 docker-compose up